 The United℠ Explorer Card welcome bonus alone is enough to get you economy awards, although you can still redeem premium flights and lounger routes if you can earn miles by using the card.

-Cardholders can earn 2x points for every dollar spent on United Airlines flights, restaurants which include eligible delivery services, and hotels.
-Despite being outmatched by other cards that offer 3x points or more, United Explorer’s 2-point offer is pretty competitive if you are able to maximize the card’s other travel benefits
+Cardholders can earn 2x per dollar spent on United Airlines flights, dining (including eligible delivery services), and hotel stays.
+Despite being outmatched by other cards that offer 3x points or more, United Explorer’s 2-point offer is pretty competitive if you are able to maximize the card’s other travel benefits.

 What’s great about United Airlines is that it’s part of the Star Alliance group so it has an extensive network of airline partners.
 Booking a United award ticket is also cheaper since it only includes taxes and fees and not fuel surcharges.
 The copayments are rarely more than $100 per flight and usually much less.
 (Compare that to Air Canada that can charge $1,000+ in “fuel charges” for a roundtrip award flight to Europe)

 - Fly roundtrip in business class from JFK to LAX (or any coast to cast flight) or vice versa on United metal.
 If you’re really lucky you may even be able to find a 757-200 with Polaris layflat seating on these coast to coast flights at the 25k saver rate.
 Or instead of business class, try economy.
 You could also use 50k points to fly 2 people roundtrip coast to coast in economy.
 If you get the cheapest rate you could still have 10k points leftover.